Qarik-Group/pg-replication-tester/README.md

 -------

 ```
 -M, --master   Replication master host.
 May only be specified once
 -S, --slave    Replication slave host(s).
 May be specified more than once
--P, --pgpool-port   TCP port that PGPoolII listens on (default: 5432)
--p, --postgres-port TCP port that Postgres listens on (default: 6432)
+-p, --port     TCP port that Postgres listens on (default: 6432)
 -u, --user     User to connect as
 -w, --password Password to connect with
 -D, --debug    Enable debugging output (to standard error)
 -l, --lag      Maximum acceptable lag behind the master xlog position (bytes) (default: 8192)
 ```